Debug Python transforms

-This guide provides an overview of debugging techniques available in Transforms Python.
-More information about errors and exceptions can be found in the Python documentation ↗.
+This guide provides an overview of debugging techniques available in Python transforms.
+More information on errors and exceptions can be found in the Python documentation ↗.

 Consider the following code example: